khangle880/aking/README.md

 - - Problem: builder function (context) ..., this context is new not context previous
 - - Solution: "useRootNavigator = false" and "(context)" -> "(_)"
 - - Solution: I dont fully undertand becauce this solution temporary

+- [] Color of walkthrough unexpected color changed
+- - Problem: I change color of common widget at some point so color unexpected

+- [ ] Data show unexpected
+- - Problem: Firebase occurring problems so data same in all account

 - [ ] Mutil navigator can error duplication key
 - - Problem: No idea!